Dawny33/Dawny33.github.io/about.md

 Bio:

-Jalem Raj Rohit is a Senior Consultant - Data Science and NLP at Episource.
+I am Jalem Raj Rohit.
+I work as a Senior Consultant - Data Science and NLP at Episource.

-He is currently responsible for all things Devops and backend infrastructure of the ML team [He likes to call it ML-Ops though].
+I am currently responsible for all things Devops and backend infrastructure of the ML team.
+My area of interest lies in Recommender Systems, Distributed Systems and serverless computing.

-Raj lives in Mumbai.
+I lives in Mumbai.

 ### Contact me